svt/junit5-redis-extension/README.md

 testImplementation 'se.svt.oss.junit5:junit5-redis-extension:X.Y.Z
 ```

-A standard junit5 extension that will start an embedded Redis server on test before all tests in a class is run and shut it down after all tests run.
+A standard junit5 extension that will start an embedded Redis server on test before all tests in a class is run and shut it down after all tests are run.

 Example on usage in test
 ```